Opinion | Gina Raimondo is a Democrat with a promising future

 In a mahogany-walled conference room at Commerce headquarters, Raimondo rapped her knuckles on the table to emphasize these points.
 She argued that export controls are important but ultimately defensive in nature.
 Just as important, the secretary explained, is investing in offensive capabilities to out-compete the regime, such as semiconductor manufacturing, artificial intelligence and quantum computing.
 “China's going to do what China is going to do,” Raimondo said.
 “We can only slow them down so much.”

 She complained that the press describes the Build Back Better bill as “social spending.”
 She instead made the case that the bill, which stalled in the Senate, is really “the only shot we’ve got of getting millions of women back to work” who have left the labor market.
 The former venture capitalist said she presses CEOs every day to recognize that they have obligations not just to shareholders but also employees.
 She tried to make a business case for them to support more paid leave, prekindergarten, job retraining and home care.
-“Marginal tax rates and corporate tax rates have been through the roof.
-That’s not good.
+“Marginal tax rates and corporate tax rates that are through the roof, that’s not good.
 But our president doesn’t support that,” Raimondo said.
 “It’s also not true that government can solve all problems.
 What you need are policies that enable workers to work.”

-Raimondo gets less attention than either populists on Capitol Hill or Transportation Secretary Pete Buttigieg, but she is confident that the infrastructure bill, which finally passed in November, will allow for universal broadband by 2030.
+Raimondo gets less attention than populists on Capitol Hill and Transportation Secretary Pete Buttigieg, but she is confident that the infrastructure bill, which finally passed in November, will allow for universal broadband by 2030.
 If that happens, this will be Biden’s Hoover Dam — a vast public works project that brought water and power to the southwestern United States nearly 90 years ago.
 She worked with Sens.
 Susan Collins (R-Maine) and Jeanne Shaheen (D-N.H.) to balance Republican concerns about price controls with Democratic desires to make the Internet affordable.
 “We didn’t want to overregulate, but we also weren’t just going to give all the money to the Internet service providers and hope for the best,” said Raimondo.

 That balanced approach defined Raimondo’s tenure in Rhode Island.
 She rolled back regulations and cut taxes, but she also raised the minimum wage and made community colleges tuition-free.
 She clashed with public employee unions to make the state’s pension fund solvent, but she also helped home-care workers get the right to collective bargaining.
 As the mother of two teenagers, Raimondo demanded schools reopen for in-person learning early in the pandemic when almost no other Democratic leader would do so, even though it meant a fight with the Providence teachers union.